neticdk/go-common/pkg/cli/TUTORIAL.md

 Note, as this is a project with a single executable, we will put command code in `cmd/` and keep a minimal `main.go` in the root project directory.
-For more advanced tools that has multiple executables, you should create a directory for each executable named `cmd/<executable-name>/` with its own `main.go` file.
+For more advanced tools that have multiple executables, you should create a directory for each executable named `cmd/<executable-name>/` with its own `main.go` file.
 This is an advanced topic and is not covered here.